 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices were flat over the previous month in April, following March’s 0.1% decline.
+Consumer prices rose 0.2% over the previous month in June, following May’s 0.1% increase.

-The Purchasing Managers’ Index (PMI), sponsored by Emirates NBD and produced by IHS Markit, rose from 56.6 in February to 56.8 in March.
+The Purchasing Managers’ Index (PMI), sponsored by Emirates NBD and produced by IHS Markit, rose from May’s 57.3 to 57.4 in June.

 Economic growth decelerated sharply in the first quarter as Saudi Arabia took on the lion’s share of the oil production cuts agreed with other key producers.

 Oil prices extended losses in June on the back of rising uncertainty about world economic growth and global oil demand amid intensifying trade tensions between the U.S. and China.

 Consumer prices rose 0.1% over the previous month in May, following April’s flat reading.